 One nice feature for tax novices is that they can reach out to Credit Karma Tax via email or its chat system for explanations regarding tax provisions and technical help with the site, right from the app or program.
 They can’t expect to get actual tax advice, however—only a bona fide tax professional can give you that.

-Credit Karma Tax is an authorized IRS E-file Provider with dedicated on-site data security personnel in place.
+Credit Karma Tax is an authorized IRS e-file provider with dedicated on-site data security personnel in place.
 Your data is encrypted as you send it over to the site.

 The tax program also offers a 100% guarantee that your return is correct—up to a point.
-Credit Karma Tax isn't accountable for information you entered that’s not correct, but it will reimburse you if it makes a calculation error that results in penalties or interest being charged to you by the IRS.
+Credit Karma Tax isn’t accountable for information you entered that’s not correct, but it will reimburse you if the program makes a calculation error that results in penalties or interest being charged to you by the IRS.

 “If the IRS and/or applicable state tax authority imposes penalties and/or interest on a member due to a Credit Karma Tax calculation error, we’ll reimburse them for penalties and interest up to $1,000 in the form of gift cards,” Taylor said.